Opinion | How the government can keep ‘alternative facts’ out of the census

 Thanks to court challenges, an inspector general investigation and, ultimately, executive action from President Biden, Trump’s anti-immigrant orders have officially died.
 But his objectives may have been achieved anyway, by discouraging immigrants and minorities from participating in the census.

 We don’t yet know how much Trump’s xenophobic policies might have chilled census response rates.
-Preliminary data show that two-thirds of predominantly Hispanic or Black neighborhoods had lower self-response rates in 2020 than in 2010, according to an analysis of census tracts from Steven Romalewksi of the Center for Urban Research at the City University of New York’s Graduate Center.
+Preliminary data shows that two-thirds of predominantly Hispanic or Black neighborhoods had lower self-response rates in 2020 than in 2010, according to an analysis of census tracts from Steven Romalewksi of the Center for Urban Research at the City University of New York’s Graduate Center.

 Other researchers have told me that some educational institutions withheld students’ names and other characteristics when contacted by the Census Bureau last year, because they worried the information would be used to track down immigrants.